Nyarime/BulletSecretLetter/README.md

 One-time encrypted message self-destruct after reading.

 * This is the community open source version
+* If you don’t want to build it, please visit https://biu.li/

 # Features
 * Added clipboard.js to click and copy the generated link